 Efforts were continued to identify ways to improve the program.
-Most recently, the various reading sources were consolidated into a single text.
+Most recently, the various reading sources were consolidated into a single text and the Board of Directors did away with the three part program.
 This text, entitled Workers Compensation: The First One Hundred Years, provides a comprehensive base of information regarding the various aspects of workers compensation.
-Through this text, those who have taken the course of study will have a better understanding and appreciation for how the multiple pieces of the workers compensation program (e.g., claims, risk management, pricing, etc.) work together to make the greater whole.
+With the completion of the AMCOMP® text book and course guide, the format of the course was changed to include only these materials through this text.
+Those who have taken the course of study will have a better understanding and appreciation for how the multiple pieces of the workers compensation program (e.g., claims, risk management, pricing, etc.) work together to make the greater whole.

 The following serves to highlight the material covered in each of the twelve chapters: